 Birding enthusiasts can check out eBird for the latest sightings at Hog Island.
 The crowd-sourced site claims that 275+ species have been seen at the WMA.

-The impoundments in the Hog Island Tract are popular hang-outs for birds and can be reached by way of side paths.
-You’ll also find observation blinds.
+The impoundments in the Hog Island Tract are popular with an array of shorebirds and can be reached by way of side paths.
+You’ll also find waterfowl blinds.

 The Carlisle Tract of Hog Island WMA is a short drive from the Hog Island Tract.
 It’s at the end of Landing Drive.
 Birding is popular here, too.